onap/doc/docs/guides/onap-developer/how-to-use-docs/documentation-guide.rst

 delivering a platform component may have different types of content than a project that creates libraries for a software development kit.
-The content from each project may be used together as a reference for that project and/or be used in documents are tailored to a specific user audience and task they are performing.
+The content from each project may be used together as a reference for that project and/or be used in documents that are tailored to a specific user audience and tasks they are performing.

 Much of the content in this document is derived from similar documentation processes used in other Linux Foundation